AbdulrhmanAnsary/checkUsersLogin/README.md

 # Check Users Login
 ## Description
-Simple code to user login in many cases, I used pytest to make a test unit.
+A simple code to check user login in many cases, I used pytest to make a unit test.
 ## Getting Started
 To get started, clone this repository to your local machine using the following command:
 ```bash